-Read this page carefully to understand which costs are associated with your study abroad program.
+Read this page carefully to understand the costs are associated with your study abroad program.

-Each program will have a term specific budget.
-From the program’s brochure page, locate the section labeled “Budget Sheets.”
-To the right of this box is a list of terms the program is offered, click on the desired term.
-On the budget item page, click on the link next to “TERM Unofficial Budget.”
+All programs will have term-specific unofficial budget sheets.
 These budgets are estimates and intended for planning purposes only.
-Your Education Abroad Coordinator will upload official budgets into your individual My Study Abroad account following your acceptance to the program and prior to the commitment deadline.
-We try very hard to minimize increases from term to term but you may observe cost increases that are set by our partners or by your host institution.
+Your Education Abroad Coordinator will upload official budgets into your My Study Abroad account following your acceptance to the program and prior to the commitment deadline.
+We try to minimize increases from term to term but you may observe cost increases that are set by your host institution.

 Important note: The above image is an example.
 Official program budgets will vary.